oliviernguyenquoc/pouce_rest/README.md

 # To Do

+## For Version 1.0

 * Add security layer with user roles
+* Capifony (Deployement Tool)
+* Deal with email service not to be marked as spam

+## For Version 2.0

+* Autocomplete function for cities
+* Elasticsearch to have a fast autocomplete response time (FOSBundle)

+## For Version 3.0

 * Add Facebook and Google OAuth2

 # How to use it